Things to Know Before you Go!

 St. John is 20 square miles and beaches are everywhere!
 The more rocky beaches tend to have more coral and fish life while the north shore white sand beaches tend to have less.
 Still there are turtles everywhere and much to see both on land and sea no matter where you decide to explore each day.

 What restaurants are nearby?

 There are lots of great options for going out to eat on St John.
 SKINNY LEGS is a popular and well-known place just down the hill from A House of Open Arms that serves great American food (bar and grill).
-Other options in Coral Bay include AQUA BISTRO (more upscale cuisine), , RHUMB LINES/INDIGO GRILL (pizza, tacos, fish, and vegetarian options), MISS LUCY'S (island-style Sunday brunch by the sea beginning at 10am, complete with local jazz), and many others.
-There are also options in Cruz Bay if you care to make the drive, but Coral Bay has enough that you will likely find it is never necessary.
+Other options in Coral Bay include AQUA BISTRO (more upscale cuisine), , RHUMB LINES/INDIGO GRILL (pizza, tacos, fish, and vegetarian options), MISS LUCY'S (island-style lunch and dinner by the sea beginning at 11am), and others.
+There are also options in Cruz Bay (Upscale: Morgan's Mango and Shaibu) if you care to make the drive.
+A lot of my guests go once to Cruz Bay for a special evening out.

 What activities do you recommend?